-A coalition of interested parties is being formed to explore and possibly resolve the conundrum in human 1/2 life for perfluorooctanote (PFOA), which is reflected in differences in safe doses world-wide of 750-fold (Mikkonen et al., 2020).
+A coalition of interested parties was formed to explore and possibly resolve the conundrum in human 1/2 life for perfluorooctanote (PFOA), which is reflected in differences in safe doses world-wide of 750-fold (Mikkonen et al., 2020).
 A recent paper has been submitted that addresses this conundrum in part (Dourson and Gadagbui, 2021).
-This collaboration started in April of 2021 with nominations to an advisory committee* who will then lead the coalition through a series of virtual and possibly face-to-face meetings, with conclusions expected later this year.
+This collaboration started in April of 2021 with nominations to an advisory committee* who then led the coalition through a series of virtual and face-to-face meetings, with conclusions shown below.
 Toxicology Excellence for Risk Assessment (www.tera.org) has been designated as the nonprofit organization to support this coalition by the ARA Steering Committee (https://tera.org/Alliance%20for%20Risk/ARA_Steering_Committee.htm).
 Because TERA is a 501c3 nonprofit organization, all donations to this effort are tax deductible.

 For interest in joining the coalition, please contact Michael Dourson at firstname.lastname@example.org